ayoubleb/ayoubleb/README.md

-### Hi there, I'm [Ayoub](https://ayoubleb.github.io/Ayoublebhal) 👋 a Developer, Businessman, Photographer, traveler, and a Dreamer!
+### Hi there, I'm [Ayoub](https://ayoubleb.github.io/Ayoublebhal) 👋 a Developer, Businessman, Photographer, Traveler, and a Dreamer!

 ### Connect with me: